19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Human.md

 *Other cultures tend to distrust humans due to the Empire, including some subcultures of humans.*

 *Author's Note:*
-*I have left the subcultures of humans undefined because I believe that this is likely what the referee will want to fill out for their local area to give it a unique feel.
+*I have left the subcultures of humans undefined because I believe that this is likely what the GM will want to fill out for their local area to give it a unique feel.
 Just remember that Human culture is not a monolith.*